AIRES: A system for air shower simulations: The Input Directive Language (IDL)

 The AIRES simulation and/or summary programs accept instructions that permit obtaining information about AIRES IDL instructions.
 The information that can be retrieved in this way is not extensive but it can be useful to the experienced user as a quick guide.

 Invoking AIRES interactively and typing ``\idlbfx;?;'' will return a list of the names of the IDL directives. ``\kwbf;? *;'' will cause the list to include also the {\em hidden directives \/}.
 The prompt ``\kwbf;Aires IDL;$\mathbf>$'' typed at the terminal indicates that AIRES understands that this session is interactive.
 The \idlbfx;Help; command is similar to \kwbf;?; but it will maintain prompting disabled.
+During an interactive session it is always possible to enable or disabling the prompt by means of the directive \idlbfx;Prompt;.

 There are two other kinds of help that can be obtained using the current AIRES version, namely, ``\kwbf;? tables;'' and ``\kwbf;? sites;'', which display the list of available output data tables (see section \ref{S:AiresSry} and/or appendix \ref{A:outables}), and the currently defined geographical sites (see section \ref{S:geomagidl}), respectively.